gimphammer/fastfind/README.md

 - **all-gn.list** -- all the *.gn and *.gni file used for "fg" command
 - **ignore.list** -- For some historical reason, not all the source files are used for  the current WebRTC version.
 For example: jitter_buffer.h and jitter_buffer.cc is obsoleted in the M97, so when we do the code analysis, we need sweep the distraction item, and our focus right and precise as possible as we can.

-### 7.3 About command name
+### 7.3 About Command Name

 The command names are designed to as short as possible.
-If there is any name confliction, you can redefine it as you want
+If there is any name confliction, you can redefine or re-alias it as you want

-### 7.4 Something internal
+### 7.4 Something Internal

 "fs" will exclude the comments starts from "//" as the same to "fc"，but "ff" does not act like that.
 Maybe "ff" will support that in the future.
 The comments between "/* */" is not excluded, because it's not the main comments style in WebRTC code.